• Skip to primary navigation

 • Onions: Use a sweet yellow onion or a white onion for this recipe.

 • Brown Sugar: Traditional brown sugar is what my mom always used, you can take the flavor this recipe up a notch by using muscovado sugar.
-Muscovado sugar has a richer molasses note to it.
+Muscovado sugar (affiliate link) has a richer molasses note to it.

 • Canned Pork and Beans: Bush's canned baked beans were always my mom's favorite.
 Make sure to drain them so that your beans won't be too runny.